How to Find the Coordinates of Life?

 Learning from each other is very necessary in today’s world of globalization and openness.
 Everyone should keep an open mind.
 But meanwhile, such openness requires certain restrictions and selectivity; otherwise, it is very possible for people to lose their common sense of morality.
 So, we should know where to draw the line when getting in touch with others.

-Back to you question, I’ve been to many places and met with many teachers and students from whom I’ve learned a lot of new things.
+Back to your question, I’ve been to many places and met with many teachers and students from whom I’ve learned a lot of new things.
 I collect many questions asked by teachers and students and in doing so, I gradually find the best position for myself in my coordinates of life.

 Inner Development and Social Progress